 Knowing these different types of debt is important because the type of debt that a person has might very well dictate what debt relief option is the most optimal for them.
 Some examples will help illustrate this point.

 There are four different categories of debt that you ought to be aware of.
 Here is a brief introduction to these four different types of debt:

 A secured debt is a debt in which the creditor has some type of security to look to in the event of non-payment.
 The most common types of secured debt Canadians will recognize is the lien on a car arising from the purchase or lease of an automobile and a mortgage arising from the purchase of a house, condominium, townhouse, cottage, rental property, or farm.

 Where a debt is unsecured the creditor has no security to look to in the event of non-payment.
 If a consumer does not make payments on an unsecured debt then typically a creditor will make payment demands, forward the unpaid account to a collection agency, or possibly sue the consumer.
 Their are different categories of unsecured debt.

-Monies owing to the government: Monies owing to the government are usually unsecured debt.
+Monies owing to the government are usually unsecured debt.
 Property taxes are one example of a secured debt owing to a municipal government.
 Unsecured debt owing to the government would include outstanding income tax and H.S.T., unpaid government fines, and outstanding student loans.